Stix Plus LED Bath Bar by Robert Sonneman for SONNEMAN Lighting

 Lighting does more than illuminate a room.
-It shapes how we perceive a space—not only through brightness, but in the way it reveals color, texture, and material.
-Lighting isn’t just about brightness or tone: one of the most important factors influencing how a room appears is the Color Rendering Index, commonly referred to as CRI.
+It shapes how we perceive a space, not only through brightness, but in the way it reveals color, texture, and material.
+One of the most important factors influencing how a room appears is the Color Rendering Index, commonly referred to as CRI.

 What Is the Color Rendering Index (CRI)?